-Continuing Interest (Reception places)
+Continuing Interest (Waiting lists)

-After places have been offered, the school's continuing interest (CI) (waiting) list will be maintained by Hertfordshire County Council.
-A child's position on the CI list will be determined by the admission criteria outlined above and a child's place on the list can change as other children join or leave it.
-The county council, on behalf of the school's governing body, will contact parents/carers if a vacancy becomes available and it can be offered to a child.
-Continuing interest lists will be maintained for every year group until the summer term (date to be confirmed).
-To retain a CI application after this time, parents must make an In Year application.
+After places have been offered, Hertfordshire County Council will maintain a continuing interest (waiting) list for all community and voluntary controlled schools.
+A child's position on a CI list will be determined by the admission criteria outlined above and a child's place on the list can change as other children join or leave it.
+The county council will contact parents/carers if a vacancy becomes available and it can be offered to a child.
+Continuing interest lists will be maintained for every year group until the summer term (date to be specified and confirmed to parents at the time of allocation).
+To remain on the CI (waiting) list after this time, parents must confirm they are still interested in a place by completing an In Year application form.